GavinMcDon/jbooks/README.md

 pip install tensorrt --user;
 ```

+TF-TRT, which stands for TensorFlow-TensorRT.
+It is a TensorFlow package that enables the optimization and deployment of TensorFlow models on NVIDIA GPUs using TensorRT.
+TensorRT is a high-performance deep learning inference optimizer and runtime library developed by NVIDIA.

 Ensure you update the LD_LIBRARY_PATH in your `~/.bashrc` to add the new tensorrt and cudnn libs to your setup.

 *Example only, your milage may vary.*